juhamikael/make_new_folder/README.md

 - "Audio" and moves all files which end with **.wav** and **.mp3** inside
 - "PDF" and moves all files which end with **.pdf** inside

-You can edit this code below to decide what Folder names you want to have and which files goes inside what!
+You can edit main.py and the code below to decide what Folder names you want to have and which files goes inside what!

 ```
     "Documents": ["docx", "odt", "rtf", "txt", "ods", "pptx", "dotx", "doc", "ppt"],